yijingbai/twitter_hadoop/README.md

 # twitter_hadoop

-Three directories named

-DataScripts - Contains scripts required to collect data Hadoop - Contains code for mapper and reducer Benchmark - contains code for benchmarking (if required)
+DataScripts - Contains scripts required to collect data <br />
+Hadoop - Contains code for mapper and reducer <br />
+Benchmark - contains code for benchmarking (if required)